The Benefits of Oats for Arthritis Sufferers

 2. External oatmeal treatmentIngredients

-- 100 grams of oatmeal (the type sold in natural and diet stores)
+- 4 oz of oatmeal (the type sold in natural and diet stores)

 - All you need to do is make a warm paste.
 Mix all ingredients in a bowl.
 It should be thick enough to apply anywhere you experience joint pain.

 - Make sure the water is warm, even a little hot, but never hot enough to burn you.
-Place it over the affected areas for 20 minutes and then rinse with fresh water.
+Then place it over the affected areas for 20 minutes and after that rinse with fresh water.
 This hot-cold treatment is great for alleviating pain and inflammation.

 - It only provides temporary relief, but the most important thing you can do is eat oats every day.
 Your health will notice the difference.